 Only our non-employee directors are compensated for service on the Board.
 Non-employee director compensation is determined by the Board, after considering the recommendation of the Compensation and Talent Management Committee.
-In February 2019, the committee asked its independent compensation consultant, FW Cook, to provide an independent assessment of the director compensation program to evaluate its continued alignment with peer companies and sound governance practices.
-Based on such assessment and the recommendation of the Compensation and Talent Management Committee, the Board approved increasing the annual equity grant value from \$88,013 to \$100,012, and made no other changes to director compensation.
+In February 2020, the committee asked its independent compensation consultant, Frederic W. Cook & Co., Inc., to provide an independent assessment of the director compensation program to evaluate its continued alignment with peer companies and sound governance practices.
+Based on such assessment and the recommendation of the Compensation and Talent Management Committee, the Board approved increasing the annual cash retainer from \$80,000 to \$85,000 and the annual equity grant value from \$100,000 to \$105,000 (as rounded up to provide for a whole number of restricted stock units), and made no other changes to director compensation.

-Mr. Darrow, as an executive of the company, is not compensated separately for his service on the Board.
-For FY 2020, the Board approved as compensation for our non-employee directors a combination of cash and restricted stock units ("RSUs"), as shown below.
-As part of our action plan in response to the COVID-19 pandemic, the non-employee directors forewent their cash compensation (comprised of the annual cash retainer and, if applicable, committee chair cash retainer or lead director cash retainer) beginning on March 29, 2020, which remains in effect as of the date of the filing of this Proxy Statement.
+For FY 2021, the Board approved as compensation for our non-employee directors a combination of cash and restricted stock units ("RSUs"), as shown below.
+As part of our action plan in response to the COVID-19 pandemic, the non-employee directors forewent their cash compensation (comprised of the annual cash retainer and, if applicable, committee chair cash retainer or lead director cash retainer) from March 29, 2020 to August 1, 2020.
+During FY 2021, Mr. Darrow was an executive of the company and was not compensated separately for his service on the Board.

-Annual Cash Retainer: For each non-employee director, an annual cash retainer of \$80,000.
+Annual Cash Retainer: For each non-employee director, an annual cash retainer of \$85,000.